aniket-work/How-Multi-AI-Agents-Collaborate-to-Build-Winning-Product-Development-Strategies/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'Hands-On Guide: How About Real World Travel Agency Using AI Agents' project:
+Follow these steps to set up and run the 'How Multi-AI Agents Collaborate to Build Winning Product Development Strategies' project:

 1. Navigate to your project directory:
    ```